Discover O'Connell Street

 • Pizzarias

-• Many Pubs offering Irish specialities (Irish Stew, Irish Breakfast…etc).
+• Numerous pubs serving Irish specialities (Irish Stew, Irish Breakfast, etc.).